 Electronic Arts Phenomic (2011 – 2013)

-EA Phenomic was a real-time strategy video game developer, headquartered in Ingelheim, Germany, and founded as Phenomic Game Development in 1997.
+EA Phenomic was a real-time strategy video game developer, headquartered in Ingelheim, Germany, and founded as Phenomic Game Development in 1997 by Volker Wertich, the person behind Blue Byte Software’s strategy series The Settlers.
 They were acquired by Electronic Arts on August 23, 2006.
-By July 2013, EA announced the closure of the Phenomic studio.
+In mid-July 2013, EA announced the closure of the Phenomic studio.

 - SpellForce: The Order of Dawn (2004)